isomerpages/imda-tradetrust/_about/What is TradeTrust.md

 <summary>Are my data and transactions safe?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Your data resides in the electronic document files generated and is not
-written into the public blockchain to preserve data confidentiality.
+written into the public blockchain to preserve <u>data confidentiality</u>.
 Only the title ownership is tracked through the use of Non-Fungible Tokens (NFTs) on one of the selected blockchains for title documents.</p>
 <p></p>
 <p>And the security and reliability of TradeTrust is ensured through the
 vulnerability assessment and penetration testing of the Smart Contract